 “It was horrifying to witness how, in many parts of India, women are still treated as bride slaves.
 It’s absolutely shocking,” she shared, adding that the experience was so distressing her mother struggled to cope.
 As a filmmaker whose work focuses on social issues and delivering powerful messages, Bhoir said she managed to control her emotions in the face of such harsh realities.

 Bhoir has starred as the lead actor in nine films and has produced six movies in Marathi.
-Remarkably, one of her films was even nominated for an Oscar in 2014.
+Remarkably, one of her films, Touring Talkies was even listed for an Oscar in 2014.
 She has also written scripts for four movies, showcasing her talent as a storyteller.

 Actor Badussha told South Asian Herald, “The movie delves on a very hard-hitting subject where brides, or young girls, have been kidnapped or abducted and then sold.
 It happens not only in India, but also in countries such as Vietnam and Pakistan.
 This is a story of a woman, who gets abducted, gets sold up north in Mewat in Haryana.
 And it’s about her journey of how she gets sold from one person, getting married and sold repeatedly.